7 Special Pop Classics Books You Must Read

 7. Back To The Future: Untold Tales and Alternate Timelines

-Back To The Future consists of two different stories, both written by Bob Gale, who was involved in the original movie trilogy.
+Back To The Future consists of two stories written by Bob Gale, who was involved in the original movie trilogy.
 The first story is called The Doc Who Never Was.
 It was cowrote by John Barbour and drawn by Marcello Ferreira.
 The story takes place in 1962, seven years after Marty, who returned to 1955 but then returned to his own time in 1985.
 So, we’re given an alternate timeline about what could have happened had Doc been working for the government rather than being independent.

 The second story, called Science Project, takes place in 1984 when Marty is already a part of his life.
 But as before, he used a time machine to return to 1955 again.
-Nothing happened in this story too much either.
+Nothing happened in this story too much, either.
 It was Doc helping Marty figure out a science project to use for school.
 We get an idea about how Doc acquired the DeLorean for his science experiments.

 The problem is that the stories don’t seem to matter too much.
 The previous issue didn’t have any time travel taking place.
-It would be cool to have all the characters from the Back to the Future series being misplaced in time because of some anomaly and having either Doc or Marty.
+It would be cool to have all the characters from the Back to the Future series misplaced in time because of some anomaly and having either Doc or Marty.
 I will continue reading the mini-series with my fingers crossed, hoping there will be an ongoing series.

 Author: Bob Gale